jeffcai/reader-digest/prompt_history.md

     - when accessing the public article page, error occurs "tagsString.split is not a function src/lib/utils.ts (96:23) @ extractTags", fix it

+- git log: implement user can see preview of any article with URL
+prompts:
+- continue working on it, to implement user can see preview of any article with URL when accessing articles, no need to store preview content, instead of crawling the ULR to show preview content or some way else, but do not store ULR preview content, do not test frontend I will test it myself manually and focus on backend unit test
+- continue working on it, to implement user can view preview of article with URL in the public article page by integrating with backend

 ## future functions

 prompts: continue working on it, to implement ...
-- user can see preview of any article with URL when accessing articles
 - user registration with social login like google, consider using logto (https://logto.io/)